comaps/website/content/support/how-to-measure-straight-line-distances-with-organic-maps-is-there-a-ruler/index.md

 ---
-title: "How to measure straight-line distances with Organic Maps?
+title: "How to measure straight-line distances with CoMaps?
 Is there a ruler?"
-description: "Frequently asked questions for Organic Maps application"
+description: "Frequently asked questions for CoMaps application"
 taxonomies:
   support: ["Route Planning & Navigation"]
 extra: